 All applicants follow the guidelines below to submit a writing sample with the online application.
 The writing sample can be work that is published or unpublished.

 - Electronic file names must consist of the writer’s last name followed by the manuscript title.
 For example, Smith__A Day in the Park.
 Poets and those with a longer manuscript title can simply use something like Smith__manuscript for Bread Loaf.

-- If the manuscript was published online, please submit a copy of the published piece with a link to the web site.
-If a copy is unreadable, please submit a Word or PDF version of the text with the publication information and a link to the web site.
+- If the manuscript was published online, please submit a copy of the piece as it appears online and include a link to the web site.
+If the copy of the page captured from the screen is unreadable, please instead submit a Word or PDF version of the typed text with the publication information and a link to the web site.

 - The applicant’s name and page number must appear on each sheet of the manuscript; for example, Smith, p.1.